 If this had happened when I had livestock in the tank, the results could have been disastrous.

 So, here are three quick tips for calibrating your refractometer:

-- Better yet, make your own solution – it very easy, you KNOW it’s fresh each time you use it, and it costs less than $1 and 5 minutes to make
+- Better yet, make your own solution – it is very easy, you KNOW it’s fresh each time you use it, and it costs less than $1 and 5 minutes to make

-- Make sure your refractometer – not the calibration solution – is as close the calibration temperature stated in instructions that came with it as you can.
+- Make sure your refractometer – not the calibration solution – is as close to the calibration temperature stated in the instructions that came with it as you can.
 (Don’t worry about the calibration solution temperature: you’re only putting 2-3 drops of solution on the refractometer prism – within 30-45 seconds it will be the same temperature as the refractometer.).